sensu/sensu-docs/content/sensu-core/2.0/reference/backend.md

 systemctl status sensu-backend
 {{< /highlight >}}

-_NOTE: On Ubuntu 14.04, CentOS 6, and RHEL 6, use `service sensu-backend status` to see the status of the backend._
+_NOTE: On older distributions of Linux, use `service sensu-backend status` to see the status of the backend._

 ### Getting service version